 Power is overestimated.
 And treated as if it were too exclusive: meant to be in the hands of some specific, important people.

-In the last seven years, we at News That Matters Not also have had the power: the power to be part of the revolution that could challenge the real powers.
+In the last seven years, we at News That Matters Not also have had the power, to be part of a revolution that could challenge the real powers.